addy-dclxvi/debian-bspwm-dotfiles/README.md

 - **Image Viewer** Viewnior
 - **Sound Mixer** PulseAudio

-I have tried to use pure ALSA without PulseAudio, but it makes my life harder.
+I have tried to use pure ALSA without PulseAudio, but it made my life harder.
 When I attached my headphone, the speaker was still on.
 I needed to turn the speaker off manually from `alsamixer` command.
 Better to use PulseAudio to make my life easier.